Richard Flower (martyr)

+Richard Lloyd (c.
+1566 – 30 August 1588), better known by his alias Richard Flower, was a Catholic martyr who was beatified in 1929.

+Biography

-The individual commonly known as Richard Flower was born Richard Lloyd, probably around 1566, to a notable family of Anglesey.
+Flower was born to a notable family of Anglesey.
 He also went under the names Fludd and Graye.
 By 1584, he is mentioned in government interrogation reports as "the chiefest reliever of priests".
-The law at that time declared that anyone who knowingly "shall receive, relieve, aid, or comfort a Seminary priest, are felons..."
+The law at that time declared that anyone who knowingly "shall receive, relieve, aid, or comfort a Seminary priest, are felons".
 Lloyd was accused of providing aid to a priest named William Horner, in the parish of St. Dunstan's, Farringdon Without.
-According to Christopher Grene, Lloyd gave Horner, alias Forest, a quart of wine.
+According to Christopher Grene, Lloyd gave Horner, (alias Forest), a quart of wine.
 Grene says that since at the time of Lloyd's trial, Horner was only a supposed priest, being neither under arrest, condemned, nor outlawed, the court was unsure if he even was a priest.
 Lloyd was executed at Tyburn on 30 August 1588, at about twenty-two years of age.